Facilitating a Student-Based Approach to Higher Education in Prison Research

 New Project Will Convene Diverse Stakeholders Around a Postsecondary Prison Research Infrastructure

 In recent years, discourse surrounding postsecondary education in US prisons has grown substantially in both academic and political circles.
-Despite disagreement among stakeholders in this space over the specific goals of postsecondary education in prison, there is widespread agreement that quality postsecondary prison programming holds significant promise for incarcerated individuals and society as a whole.
+Despite disagreement among stakeholders in this space over the specific goals of Higher Education in Prison (HEP), there is widespread agreement that quality HEP programming holds significant promise for incarcerated individuals and society as a whole.
 Recent figures, however, show that access to postsecondary coursework in prison is incredibly limited and that earning a degree inside is especially rare.
 Furthermore, barriers unique to the prison environment—such as a lack of classroom space and security protocols that limit materials and instructors—all stand in the way of fully realizing this potential and greatly restrict program quality.

-We at Ithaka S+R have written about the need to expand access and support success for students pursuing their higher education in prison, suggesting two priority action areas for the field to fully realize opportunities postsecondary prison education offers: creating a coordinated student outcomes-oriented research and data infrastructure and building collaborative networks that foster communities of practice.
-We believe there’s a critical need for better data collection and standards of quality for higher education in prison.
-Without a sound research infrastructure, we cannot take an evidence-based approach to improving access to and success in quality postsecondary prison programming.
+We at Ithaka S+R have written about the need to expand access and support success for students pursuing their higher education in prison, suggesting two interrelated priority action areas for the field to fully realize opportunities HEP offers: creating a coordinated student outcomes-oriented research and data infrastructure and building collaborative networks that foster communities of practice.
+We believe there’s a critical need for better data collection and standards of quality for HEP.
+Yet without a sound research infrastructure, we cannot take an evidence-based approach to improving access to and success in quality postsecondary prison programming.

-We are excited to begin this work, and invite all individuals and groups in this field to contact us with questions, suggestions, or comments.
+We are excited to engage in this work, and invite all individuals and groups in this field to contact us with questions, suggestions, or comments.